Keith S. Dubanevich

 - Representing proposed class of victims in data-breach case involving health insurance beneficiaries.

-- Prosecuting Telephone Consumer Protection Act class action claim against national food marketing company.
+- Settled Telephone Consumer Protection Act class action claim against national food marketing company.

 - Represented senior executive who sought severance benefits in arbitration after a merger of two public companies resulted in a substantial change in her responsibilities.
 The executive obtained a favorable award of severance benefits.